Items you've recently viewed:

 To avoid conflict with traditional bear-baiting days, plays are banned Sundays and Thursdays

-Privy Council orders a restraint on Sunday playing in Middlesex
+The privy council orders a restraint on Sunday playing in Middlesex

 The Privy Council restrains Sunday playing in Southwark